nathsou/fractals/README.md

 Features :

-- Pan and zoom freely
+- Pan and zoom freely (both on desktop and touchscreens)
 - Custom function input
 - Click anywhere to draw sucessive approximations starting at the mouse position